project-gemmi/gemmi/docs/hkl.rst

 --------------------

 The anomalous dispersion is wavelength dependent.
-Gemmi provides function ``cromer_libermann`` that calculates real and imaginary components *f'* and *f"* for isolated atoms from Z=3 to Z=92.
+Gemmi provides function ``cromer_liberman`` that calculates real and imaginary components *f'* and *f"* for isolated atoms from Z=3 to Z=92.

-As the name suggests, we use the Cromer-Libermann algorithm.
+As the name suggests, we use the Cromer-Liberman algorithm.
 This algorithm, as is noted on the
 `pyFprime website <https://subversion.xray.aps.anl.gov/trac/pyFprime/>`_,
 "fails in computing *f'* for wavelengths < 0.16 Å (> 77.48 keV)